oit-ipbl/image_processing/basics/basics_02.md

     :--- | :---
     | cap.read() | 1st return value is a boolean value for whether was able to read a frame <br> 2nd return value is the list of the pixel values in a frame |
     - The read function is called by every loop in `video_viewer1.py`, independent of the FPS.
-    - The looping time is costed the sum of the processing time with the "read" and any other functions in the while block and the sleep time with the "waitKey" function(1m sec).
+    - The looping time is costed the sum of the processing time with the `read()` and any other functions in the while block and the sleep time with the `waitKey()` function(1m sec).
     ```python
         while cap.isOpened() :
             ret, frame = cap.read()